The Primrose Path (Matas novel): Controversy

-In 1995 Matas had been invited to speak at an interfaith luncheon at the Shaarey Zedek synagogue in Winnipeg where she and her family had attended for three generations; however the invitation was withdrawn several weeks before the scheduled presentation as the synagogue feared the possibility of libel because the fictional story had parallels with a recent charge against a Winnipeg rabbi.
+In 1995 Matas had been invited to speak at an interfaith luncheon at the Shaarey Zedek synagogue in Winnipeg, which she and her family had attended for three generations.
+However, the invitation was withdrawn several weeks before the scheduled presentation, as the synagogue feared the possibility of libel because the fictional story had parallels with a recent charge against a Winnipeg rabbi.
 In response, Matas stated "This is paranoia of the worst sort and censorship in the worst way.
 Libel chill isn't a strong enough term.
 Basically, they're censoring me and not the book.
 Somehow, I am no longer acceptable".
 Denying all accounts that claimed her story held similarities with Bryks, saying that her book is "a universal story which I based on research across North America.
 And in two other communities where I've spoken besides Winnipeg, people in the audience believe that the book is about a specific case in their community.
 It says to me that I'm doing my job as a writer because it is a universal story."
 Matas has not received any libel suits against the novel.